Got Sriracha? The price for a bottle of Huy Fong's iconic hot sauce gets spicy with supplies short

 These peppers are typically grown under irrigation, with a lot of water drawn from the Colorado River — which has reached unprecedented low levels over recent years, Ortega said.
 The region has suffered insufficient rainfall and reduced run-off from snow pack.

-The impact of climate change on supplies of peppers has become more regular in recent years, however, for Huy Fong and for farmers.
-When Huy Fong suspended sales last year, it pointed to a 2020 email warning of a chile pepper shortage, noting that a lack of supply had become more severe due to recent weather conditions.
+Huy Fong's troubles with chile supply aren't new.
+When the company suspended sales last year, it pointed to a 2020 email warning of a chile pepper shortage, noting that a lack of supply had become more severe due to recent weather conditions.

+But while climate change continues to have signifcant impacts on agriculture as a whole, it's “not whole story” for the current Huy Fong Sriracha shortage, extension vegetable specialist and professor at New Mexico State University Stephanie Walker said.
+She speculates that Huy Fong may not have enough suppliers with different farmers — and could be looking to build relationships with new growers.

+“Last year (Huy Fong) just couldn’t get the jalapeños that they needed,” Walker, who also specializes in chile pepper breeding, said — noting the contrast to other brands' supply.
+“It really does come down to relations that individual processors have with their grower base.”

 PRICES SKYROCKET FROM RESELLERS